cambiotraining/bacterial-genomics/materials/29-pathogenwatch.md

 - We clicked on the **download** icon in the top right-hand corner and selected **Typing table**.
 - We clicked on the **download** icon in the top right-hand corner and selected **AMR profile**.
 - We renamed the files to `chaguza-serotype-1-typing.csv` and `chaguza-serotype-1-amr-profile.csv` respectively and moved them to the `S_pneumoniae` directory.
-- We activated the `tb-profiler` software environment with `mamba activate tb-profiler`
+- We went back to the `base` software environment with `mamba activate base`
 - We ran the `merge_pneumo_data.py` script to create a TSV file called `pneumo_metadata.tsv` in your analysis directory:

 ```bash